Planning & Zoning Committee

 Current Issue(s):

-1. The owners of the property on the southeast corner of the Hwy 179 and Jack’s Canyon Road intersection have proposed building a three story, 156 room, 202,000 square foot hotel on the property.
+3. In 2019, the owners of the property on the southeast corner of the Hwy 179 and Jack’s Canyon Road intersection proposed building a three story, 156 room, 202,000 square foot hotel on the property.
 That project has been approved by the Yavapai County Board of Supervisors.
 That property is adjacent to the Jack’s Canyon Wash.
+In December 2024, the BPC P&Z Committee connected the developer with the Forest Service’s invasive weeds expert regarding control of weeds on the property.

 In the interim, the Las Piedras residential development, which also lies adjacent to the same wash about a block downstream has experienced severe monsoon season and winter flooding that the Yavapai County Flood Control District has investigated.
 Flood mitigation measures are being explored.

 The developers of the planned hotel have applied for federal funds from the USDA for flood mitigation measures for the hotel, as part of the hotel property lies in the Jack’s Canyon Wash floodplain.
-Citizens have expressed concern about how flood mitigation measures for the hotel will affect the flooding issues downstream in Las Piedras.